overextended/overextended.github.io/docs/ox_inventory/config.md

 # Configuration

-You can add these settings directly to your 'server.cfg', or add them to a separate file and call it with `exec`.
+You can add these settings directly to your 'server.cfg', or add them to a separate file (i.e. inventory.cfg) and call it with `exec`.

 :::caution